mlynch1985/terraform/custom-modules-pipeline/README.md

 ## Description

-This repository contains a Terraform stack that will provision a shared S3 bucket, a CodeCommit repository and CodePipeline pipeline within a targeted AWS account.
-The CodeCommit repository will be used to develop and track custom Terraform modules.
-When pushing or merging to the `main` branch of the CodePipeline pipeline, it will pull the source code from the CodeCommit repository, execute scans and linting tools, and then publish it into our S3 bucket.
-Teams will then be able to deploy their AWS infrastructure referencing this published library of custom TF modules.
+This Terraform stack will provision an S3 bucket, CodeCommit repository and CodePipeline pipeline.
+The CodeCommit repo can be used to develop custom modules.
+When merging to the `main` branch, CodePipeline will pull the source code from the CodeCommit repo, execute scans and linting tools, and then publish it into our S3 bucket.

 ----